phil-l-brockwell/greenwich-fitness-app/README.md

 # Getting Started

-Clone the repo by entering `git@github.com:robertpulson/greenwich-fitness-app.git` into the terminal.
+Clone the repo by entering `git clone git@github.com:robertpulson/greenwich-fitness-app.git` into the terminal.

 Navigate into it using `cd greenwich-fitness-app`.

 Use homebrew to install node (if not installed): `brew install node`.

-Then install Phonegap: `sudo npm install -g phonegap`.
+Then install Phonegap: `npm install -g phonegap`.

 You can then serve the app to `http://localhost:8100/#/tab/home` by running `ionic serve`.